-Friends are Healthy — Impact of Lonliness on Health & Cognition
+Friends are Healthy — Impact of Loneliness on Health & Cognition

 Social Ties & Friendships

-Friendships and a vibrant social life is good for you physically, emotionally, and psychologically.
+Friendships and a vibrant social life is beneficial physically, emotionally, and psychologically.
 Harvard Health Publications says that friendships may:

 - Relieve harmful levels of stress